 I love that last line of the quote.
 That really is the key to growing an audience online.
 Be sincere, deliver lots of value (especially something only you can deliver that sets you apart from others online), and focus on solving your audience’s problems.

 These five tips are just a small taste of the marketing insight you’ll find in Hopkin’s My Life in Advertising.
-You can buy it on Amazon in the same volume as his other classic Scientific Advertising.
+You can buy it on Amazon (affiliate link) in the same volume as his other classic Scientific Advertising.

 If you’re looking to strengthen your copywriting and marketing skills, I definitely recommend getting a copy.
 It’s an in-depth read with lots of fantastic actionable advice.